Home Depot misses profit estimates, shares fall

 For the year, the company expects earnings of $10.03 per share.
 That would be 23 cents less than analysts' forecasts.

-Home Depot's board of directors declared a 32 percent increase in its quarterly dividend to $1.36 per share.
+Home Depot's board of directors declared a 32 percent increase in its quarterly dividend to $1.36 per share and announced $15 billion in share buybacks.